Mikdown/CL-Stock-Analysis/README.md

 > If no corrosponding file is found the function terminates and returns a message.

 ## Primary thesis:
-### A stock can be listed as a good or bad candidate for the Iron Condor options trading method based on analysis of average Open/Close,
+> A stock can be listed as a good or bad candidate for the Iron Condor options trading method based on analysis of average Open/Close,
 > High/Low, and Price/Volume metrics.

 ## Result:
-### Although these are fundam4ntals for that analysis a much more granular analysis is necessary.
+> Although these are fundamentals for that thesis a much more granular analysis is necessary.